Letters, lives, love 📨

 My notes:

-1st of December is the granddaughter, Mariana’s birthday and Aurelia’s, Constance ‘s daughter and Mariana's mother, death day, she died in childbirth.
+1st of December is the granddaughter, Mariana’s birthday and Aurelia’s, Constance ‘s daughter and Mariana's mother, death day, Aurelia died in childbirth.

-Based on a recent edition of the Sanskrit Anthology, this is not one poem as the letter implies.
+Based on a recent edition of the Sanskrit Anthology that I read, this is not one poem as the letter implies.
 It looks like Constance combined and edited two separate entries from a section called Proverbs, Maxims, probably for educational purposes.
+The second stanza reminds me of the famous If poem.
 The English translation, such as it is, is my own as I could not find one for these verses.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~